How to Improve Inventory Control: A Detailed Guide

 Retail loss prevention refers to tactics that businesses use to prevent shrinkage.
 Generally, the tactics each business uses are determined by the type of loss they face.
 Some common strategies include:

-Fortunately, there are many low-tech, cost-effective and easy-to-implement options that can improve shrinkage.
+Fortunately, there are many low-tech, cost-effective, and easy-to-implement options that can improve shrinkage.

 A simple strategy like using a biometric time clock, for example, minimizes employee time theft.
 And changing the store’s layout helps prevent shoplifting.
 Below, offer 9 strategies that offer the most potential.